 Treatment & Drugs for Cancer

 Many types of treatments are available for cancer.
-Ideal treatment option will however depend upon several factors like the type & stage of cancer, general health of the patient & their preferences.
+Ideal treatment option will, however, depend upon several factors like the type & stage of cancer, general health of the patient & their preferences.
 The doctor & the patient can together weigh risks & benefits of each cancer treatment in order to determine which option is best in a particular case.

 Cancer treatments generally have different objectives including the following.

-- Cure – Goal of these treatments is to achieve cure for cancer by allowing the patient to live a normal life span.
+- Cure – Goal of these treatments is to achieve a cure for cancer by allowing the patient to live a normal life span.
 However, this may or may not be possible & will depend upon specific situations.

 - Primary Treatment – Goal of primary treatment is to totally remove cancer from the body or completely destroy cancerous cells.
 Any type of cancer treatment can be utilized as primary treatment, but the most common primary cancer treatment for cancer is surgery.
-However, in case cancer is particularly sensitive to chemotherapy or radiation therapy, the patient may receive one of these therapies as primary treatment.
+However, in the case of cancer is particularly sensitive to chemotherapy or radiation therapy, the patient may receive one of these therapies as primary treatment.